5 Steps to Your New Career in Computing and IT

 To work in the IT and computing sector you not only need to have technical knowledge but also the soft skills needed to lead, communicate and influence.
 As technology becomes further entwined with business, this need for both technical and soft skills becomes more prevalent.
 If you are entering the IT space from another background such as project management, business or marketing, you could already have the necessary skills to develop into a fully rounded IT professional.

-Our part-time MSc Computing and Information Technology programme is designed for working professionals and allows you to continue studying while you work.
+Our part-time MSc Computer Science programme is designed for working professionals and allows you to continue studying while you work.
 All taught sessions are delivered in 15 weekend blocks spread over a two year period.
 Contact our team today to find out more.